ibm-cloud-docs/vmwaresolutions/archiref/attached-storage/storage-infra-design.md

 # Attached storage infrastructure design
 {: #storage-infra-design}

 {{site.data.keyword.vmwaresolutions_full}} provides VMware® technology that is deployed in an automated way within {{site.data.keyword.cloud_notm}} data centers across the globe.
-Within the WMware Solutions portfolio, the VMware vCenter Server® offering consists of up to 10 clusters.
+Within the VMware Solutions portfolio, the VMware vCenter Server® offering consists of up to 10 clusters.
 Each cluster contains up to 59 vSphere hosts, a single Platform Services Controller (PSC), and a vCenter Server Appliance capable of managing up to 400 hosts and 4,000 virtual machines.

 The architecture that is presented here complements the vCenter Server solution by adding attached storage as a shared storage device for the environment.
 The attached storage device is located within the same {{site.data.keyword.cloud_notm}} data center as the vCenter Server deployment.
 The storage device consists of a single Network File System (NFS) share or multiple NFS exports from the {{site.data.keyword.cloud_notm}}.